Warning - This Vacancy is now Closed!

 Information about the school

-Kemsley Primary Academy was opened in September 2004 and is a single form entry primary school with a very popular nursery, situated in Sittingbourne, Kent.
-Our main school can serve up to 210 children with 30 pupils in each class.
-Our nursery can cater for 52 children for five half-day sessions of two and a half hours – 26 children in the morning and 26 children in the afternoon; many children stay all day as part of our flexible care offer and for those entitled to 30 hours provision.
-Many of our nursery children join our reception class.
+Kemsley Primary Academy was opened in September 2004 and is a single form entry primary school with a nursery.
+The main school can take up to 210 children, 30 in each class.
+The nursery is able to take 52 children for five half-day sessions of two and a half hours – 26 children in the morning and 26 children in the afternoon; many children stay all day as part of our flexible care offer and for those entitled to 30 hours provision.

 Job Contact Information